simonjnt/test-kiplin/README.md

 You will add a README explaining your storage choice, along with any modifications or suggestions you have or would have done to the codebase.

 This whole test should not last more than one hour.
-We recommend to document any extra work you would have performed.
+We recommend documenting any extra work you would have performed.

 At the end of the exercise, archive your project, including the `.git` directory and excluding the `vendor` directory.